princeote/FastMDXplora/hsp90_casestudy.md

 **A FastMDAnalysis Tutorial**

-This tutorial demonstrates how to use FastMDAnalysis for analyzing multiple molecular dynamics trajectories to identify conformational states across different replicates.
+This Case Study demonstrates how to use FastMDAnalysis for analyzing multiple molecular dynamics trajectories to identify conformational states across different replicates.

 ## Learning Objectives